-- game fishing, reef fishing, spear fishing, or tag and release fishing tours - guided fishing tours - inland safari tours. - "crab pot" means fishing apparatus comprising a cage with a round opening in the top, or an elongated opening (parallel to the base) in the side, for trapping crabs. - "cross-line" means a fishing line fixed at both ends and set across or in water. - "diameter", of monofilament of a net, means the average diameter of the monofilament of 10 meshes of the net, each of which is at least 30 cm from the other 9. - "dilly" means fishing apparatus comprising a frame and a net that hangs below the frame's horizontal plane when the apparatus is in use. - "docket" means a docket under section 86 of the Act. - "extended commercial fishing tour" means a commercial fishing tour conducted for an uninterrupted period of at least 48 hours. - " F^B sign" means a sign with the marking F^B on it, erected or displayed by a fisheries agency. - "fisher" means a person who holds a fisher licence. - "fishery provision", for a commercial fishery, means a provision of the relevant fishery schedule. - "fishery schedule" means schedule 11, 12, 13, 14 or 15. - "fishery symbol", for a commercial fishery, means a symbol specified in a fishery schedule or management plan as the fishery symbol for the fishery. - "fishing line" means fishing apparatus comprising a line used by hand, with or without a pole, reel or rod.
+- game fishing, reef fishing, spear fishing, or tag and release fishing tours - guided fishing tours - inland safari tours. - "crab pot" means fishing apparatus comprising a cage with a round opening in the top, or an elongated opening (parallel to the base) in the side, for trapping crabs. - "cross-line" means a fishing line fixed at both ends and set across or in water. - "diameter", of monofilament of a net, means the average diameter of the monofilament of 10 meshes of the net, each of which is at least 30 cm from the other 9. - "dilly" means fishing apparatus comprising a frame and a net that hangs below the frame's horizontal plane when the apparatus is in use. - "docket" means a docket under section 86 of the Act. - "extended commercial fishing tour" means a commercial fishing tour conducted for an uninterrupted period of at least 48 hours. - " F^B sign" means a sign with the marking F^B on it, erected or displayed by a fisheries agency. - "fisher" means a person who holds a fisher licence. - "fishery provision", for a commercial fishery, means a provision of the relevant fishery schedule. - "fishery schedule" means schedule 11, 12, 13, 14 or 15. - "fishery symbol", for a commercial fishery, means a symbol specified in a fishery schedule or management plan as the fishery symbol for the fishery.

-"fix", a net, includes hold the net in a way that sets the net.

-"hand pump" means a hand operated pump used for taking bait.

-- "haul seine" means a seine net that is hauled, without the use of a boat, to complete the taking of fish. - "hull unit", for a commercial fishing boat, means a hull unit worked out under the Authority's document entitled 'Guidelines for Queensland East Coast Otter Trawl Vessels'.35 - "inverted dilly" means fishing apparatus comprising a frame and a net with a float attached so the net is above the frame's horizontal plane when the apparatus is in use, and includes fishing apparatus known as a suicide dilly or witch's hat. - "managed area A" means all tidal waters south of latitude 23° south, and east of longitude 151°45' east. - "managed area B" means the following tidal waters- - (a) waters north of managed area A and east of longitude 142°31'49" east; - (b) waters north of latitude $10^{\circ}48'$ south and between longitude $141^{\circ}20'$ east and longitude $142^{\circ}31'49''$ east; - (c) waters in the Gulf of Carpentaria between the 25 n mile line and the shore, south of latitude 10°48' south. - "mesh net" means a net used as a gill net, mesh net, ring net or a net that is not fixed or hauled. - "monofilament net" means a net made from a continuous filament or strand of synthetic fibre, joined, knitted or woven into meshes. - "n mile" means nautical mile. - "official sign" means a sign erected by a fisheries agency, and includes a boundary sign. - "otter trawl net" means a trawl net with its mouth kept open by otter boards and the force of water. - "pocket net" means a bag shaped set net placed across a current or tide to
+- "fishing line" means fishing apparatus comprising a line used by hand, with or without a pole, reel or rod. - "fix", a net, includes hold the net in a way that sets the net. - "hand pump" means a hand operated pump used for taking bait. - "haul seine" means a seine net that is hauled, without the use of a boat, to complete the taking of fish. - "hull unit", for a commercial fishing boat, means a hull unit worked out under the Authority's document entitled 'Guidelines for Queensland East Coast Otter Trawl Vessels'.42 - "inverted dilly" means fishing apparatus comprising a frame and a net with a float attached so the net is above the frame's horizontal plane when the apparatus is in use, and includes fishing apparatus known as a suicide dilly or witch's hat. - "managed area A" means all tidal waters south of latitude 23° south, and east of longitude 151°45' east.

+"managed area B" means the following tidal waters-

+- (a) waters north of managed area A and east of longitude 142°31'49" east; - (b) waters north of latitude $10^{\circ}48'$ south and between longitude $141^{\circ}20'$ east and longitude $142^{\circ}31'49''$ east; - (c) waters in the Gulf of Carpentaria between the 25 n mile line and the shore, south of latitude 10°48' south. - "mesh net" means a net used as a gill net, mesh net, ring net or a net that is not fixed or hauled. - "monofilament net" means a net made from a continuous filament or strand of synthetic fibre, joined, knitted or woven into meshes.

+"n mile" means nautical mile.

-35 A copy of the document may be obtained, free of charge, from-
+42 A copy of the document may be obtained, free of charge, from- (a) the Authority's office at 157 Ann Street, Brisbane 4000; or

-(a) the Authority's office at 157 Ann Street, Brisbane 4000; or trap fish.
+(a) the Authority's office at 157 Ann Street, Brisbane 4000; or